 Killen wrote Scenic Route like a play.
 In fact, some scenes were rehearsed onstage before being filmed.
 The stationary truck may well have been a stage prop, and the dramaturgy that unfolds evokes hints of Jean-Paul Sartre’s No Exit and Samuel Beckett’s Waiting for Godot.
 The movie, which works toward a surprise conclusion, ends up being unexpectedly gripping and profound, raising questions about the nature of friendship, youthful dreams, adult compromises, and mankind’s place in the world.

-In an unfortunate era of Hollywood franchise factories and comic book superheroes, when genuine drama has been supplanted by empty spectacle, Scenic Route remains a welcome reminder of the grown-up gravitas independent cinema can still give us.
-Five years on, let’s help this original film continue to build the audience it deserves.
+In an unfortunate era of Hollywood franchise factories and comic book superheroes, when genuine drama has been supplanted by empty spectacle, Scenic Route remains a welcome reminder of the grown-up gravitas independent cinema can still provide.
+Five years on, let’s help this film continue to build the audience it deserves.
 Seek it out.

 If you enjoyed this article, please PayPal us $1 or more.
 Your support allows Moresby Press to continue covering the arts: PayPal.Me/MoresbyPress